nnienaber2/conduct/user-agreement.md

 ## L. Disclaimer of Warranties
 **Short version**
-*We provide our service as is, and we make no promises or guarantees about this service.
+*We provide our [service](terminology.md#service)as is, and we make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.*

 [Era of Health](terminology.md#eraofhealth) provides the [Website](terminology.md#website) and the [Service](terminology.md#service) “as is” and “as available,” without warranty of any kind.
 Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, regarding the [Website](terminology.md#website) and the [Service](terminology.md#service) including without limitation any warranty of merchantability, fitness for a particular purpose, title, security, accuracy, and non-infringement.